BioMedicalImaging-Core-NYUAD/xnat-docs/docs/source/processing_pipelines/ari-validator.rst

 ari-validator
 =============
 .. note::
    For step-by-step instructions on running any pipeline, see :doc:`../working_with_xnat/running_pipelines`.
 To enable pipelines for your project, see :doc:`../working_with_xnat/enabling_pipelines`.
+For running pipelines across multiple subjects in parallel, see :doc:`../working_with_xnat/parallel_processing`.

 The ari-validator pipeline validates ARI project datasets by checking BIDS and ARI-specific compliance, producing a detailed log file which can be used to track the status of your data.